juhasev/sample-ninja-help/rewards-tremendous.md

 1. A panelist redeems a Tremendous reward in the member app.
 Points are deducted immediately.
 2. The redemption waits for approval in **Redemption Approvals** (like any other partner).
 3. Once approved, the system places the order with Tremendous within a few minutes.
-4. Tremendous emails the reward to the panelist's registered email address.
-The panelist picks how to receive the value if the product allows choices.
+4. Sample Ninja emails the redemption link to the panelist's registered email address.
+Opening the link takes the panelist to Tremendous, where they pick how to receive the value if the product allows choices.

-The email sender name, logo, and colors can be customized in your Tremendous dashboard.
+Because the email comes from your panel, it uses your own sender address, logo and colors — the same as every other email your panel sends.

+#### The Reward Email

+Tremendous does not email your panelists.
+Your panel delivers every Tremendous reward itself, using a dedicated template called **Reward redemption link**.

+You will find it under **Sub Panels → (your sub panel) → Email Templates → Transactional**, and you can edit it exactly like any other email template — copy, colors, logo, sender name and signature.

+> Each sub panel keeps its own copy of the template, and each locale its own translation.
+Edit the locales your panelists actually use.

+These substitution variables are available in the subject, body, preheader, signature and bottom block:

+- `[reward-name]` — the name of the reward, for example *Amazon.com Gift Card*
+- `[reward-value]` — the value and currency of the reward, for example *10.00 USD*

+The action button carries the redemption link.

+> **Do not remove the action button.** It is the only way the panelist can claim the reward.

+Translations are supplied for every language Sample Ninja supports.
+If you edit a translation yourself, your wording is kept and will not be replaced when Sample Ninja updates the default texts.

+> The redemption link is a secret: anyone who opens it can claim the reward.
+Never forward it, publish it, or paste it into a support ticket.
+Your panel generates a fresh link every time the email is sent and never stores it.

 #### Balance